root-project/web/primer/index.md

 The ROOT Data Analysis Framework itself is written in and heavily relies on the `C++` programming language: some knowledge about `C++` is required.
-Jus take advantage from the immense available literature about `C++` if you do not have any idea of what this language is about.
+Just take advantage from the immense available literature about `C++` if you do not have any idea of what this language is about.

 ROOT is available for many platforms (Linux, Mac OS X, Windows...), but